DON'T MISS OUT

 Net Credit Sales Formula

-Net credit sales are sales made on credit.
-In other words, net credit sales are the revenues your business generates on account of selling goods to customers on credit.
-This means that net credit sales do not include any sales made on cash.
-Furthermore, net credit sales also take into account sales return and sales allowances.
+Net credit sales are sales made on credit and are the revenues your business generates on account of selling goods to customers on credit.
+This means that net credit sales do not include any sales made on cash, but they do take into account sales return and sales allowances.

 This accounting item is used to calculate various other financial analysis items like days sales outstanding and accounts receivable turnover ratio.
 Besides this, net credit sales also indicate the amount of credit you offer to your customers.